 The final renders for these illustrations are made with SketchUp and V-Ray and post-produced with Photoshop.
-The first image is the ancient city of Athens in 430 BC.
+The first image is of the ancient city of Athens in 430 BC.
 The city of Knossos in 1700 BC is also shown.
 Find more of Alejandro’s work in National Geographic Arqueologia.

 What is it about communicating a project through SketchUp that you find satisfying?

-I studied Architecture in the Polytechnic University of Valencia (UPV), Spain.
+I studied Architecture at the Polytechnic University of Valencia (UPV), Spain.
 In my first years of college, I learned about SketchUp from a classmate.
 When I realized the speed of modeling and its simplicity of learning, I instantly loved it.
-Sometimes it was tough and frustrating, but each time I learned a new feature (the multiple copies or the triple click), it was like an enlightenment that made me want to learn more and more.
+Sometimes it was tough and frustrating, but each time I learned a new feature (the multiple copies or the triple click), it was like enlightenment that made me want to learn more and more.
 I remember I really enjoyed learning the basics, it was fun but challenging.

 After some time using SketchUp you can understand how it works and you can follow its logic.
 And trust me, it's really satisfying when SketchUp acts as you expect; that way you can avoid problems.

 The ease you can configure a graphic style is really helpful.
 You don't always need final art; maybe you just need a quick picture to convey an idea or a shape, and that’s where SketchUp fits my needs.
 It's quite common to waste a lot of time rendering while the shapes of a project are neglected.